How did you break into the communications industry, and how did you advance to where you are today?

 After completing my undergrad at the University of Toronto, I worked in marketing for a short time as a marketing specialist in a real estate brokerage firm.
 I really enjoyed the experience.
 I enjoyed writing, learning about and managing social media.
 This experience really piqued my interest in communications.

 After graduating from Humber College with a post-graduate certificate in public relations, I was fortunate enough to get hired full-time as an Account Coordinator at Torchia Communications.
 At Torchia, I have been fortunate enough to work on various different clients such as Imperial Tobacco, Toys“R”Us and the Royal Agricultural Winter Fair.

-From my experience with working at a PR agency, I have learned that if you are creative and open to learning about any types of industries then life at an agency is very rewarding.
+From my experience with working at a PR agency, I have learned that if you are creative and open to learning about any type of industries then life at an agency is very rewarding.
 I have been able to do various types of work from video editing for Toys“R”Us, to managing social media for the agency and doing media relations for Imperial Tobacco’s Better Tomorrow campaign, because I had a positive attitude and a curious mindset.

 Did you find your education provided a helpful background when you started your career?

 My post-graduate certificate in PR from Humber College has been very helpful.
 Many of the opportunities that I have been able to get are because of where I went to school.

 Having a post-grad certificate in PR, really helped me in the early stages of my career to get job interviews, informational interviews and ultimately landing a job at an agency like Torchia Communications.
 Also, having an education in PR really gave me credibility as well because it showed my employer that I was competent and I had the skills and knowledge to be successful in this field.

 What are some important lessons you learned while job hunting?